 I am not saying that a good definition of inerrancy will resolve the question of what constitutes teaching, claiming, or affirming.
 That is a hermeneutical issue—a difficulty of interpretation, not a difficulty of doctrine.
 But it should at least make the difficulty clear, and point the way to finding a solution; rather than obscuring how it might be resolved, and even its existence in the first place.

 Here is what I propose, taking for granted that we’re talking about the original manuscripts:

 Inerrancy: in every passage of Scripture, God conveys through the scribe all the information he intended to, with all the accuracy and precision possible given the contrivances of human expression (genre, conventions, vocabulary, beliefs, expectations etc).

 You can see that I am trying to cover some broad bases here.
 A scribe can be an author or a redactor, for example.
 But my primary concern is in recognizing that while God superintended the creation of Scripture (whether breathing out the words, or breathing out the canon—they are the same process), he used particular people with particular beliefs (many of them false), and particular expectations about what truth would look like, and particular ideas about how to convey it, to achieve his purpose.

 Often that’s messier than 21st century, scientific-age Western readers would like.
-Sometimes it presents hard interpretive questions as we try to figure out where the message God intended to convey differs from his chosen “delivery mechanism” (as in the case of 1 Corinthians 11:13-15).
+Sometimes it presents hard interpretive questions as we try to figure out where the message God intended to convey differs from his chosen “delivery mechanism.”
 To take an analogy, if human expression is like a four-pack of crayons, which seems about right, God’s communication with us will look rather different than if he had had access to a technical drawing kit.
-But if God was fine with that, we should be too.
+But if God was fine with crayons, we should be too.